cffk/scratch/README.md

 <p>
-As before, <a href="ExpandSet.cpp">ExpandSet.cpp</a> can be used to expand the grids into sets of quaternions.
+As before, <a href="ExpandSet.cpp">ExpandSet.cpp</a> can be used to expand the grids into sets of quaternions or Euler angles.
 The computation of the weights in these high density grid files is carried out by determining the volume of the Voronoi cells in axis-angle space.
 Some corrections are applied to account for the fact that orientation space is not flat and the resulting maximum error in the weights is approximately (&delta;/12)<sup>2</sup>.

 <p>
 The column labeled &ldquo;approx &delta;&rdquo; illustrates that the